CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 ## Exercise 2: Identifying the source of a performance problem

+In this exercise, you will identify the source of a performance problem by creating additional workloads on the server.
+You will use the CPU Stress utility to simulate a high CPU load and capture performance data during this time.
+By comparing the performance data before and during the stress, you will diagnose potential performance issues and identify resource bottlenecks.

 ### Task 1: Create additional workload on the server

 In this task, you will run the CPU Stress utility (CPUStres64.exe) to simulate additional CPU load on SEA-SVR2.
 This increased workload will help identify performance problems that could arise under stress conditions.